-To this date, Doctor Salomé has published 60 papers in peer-reviewed international journals and according to scopus he has over to 2450 citations and an h-index of 24.
-He has given 12 invited talks at institutes/workshops/conferences.
-Pedro has submitted 3 patents to the European patent office and he is very active in the development of solar energy and often contributes with talks at universities, schools and companies, doing science promotion, trying to connect the industry with the research community and engaging with the general public about renewable energy.
+To this date, Doctor Salomé has published over 60 papers in peer-reviewed international journals, according to Scopus he has over 3050 citations and an h-index of 29 and according to google scholar h-factor 31 and over 3650 citations.
+He has given 13 invited talks at institutes/workshops/conferences.
+Pedro has submitted 3 patents to the European patent office and he is very active in the development of solar energy and often contributes with talks at universities, schools and companies, doing science promotion, trying to connect the industry with the research community, and engaging with the general public about renewable energy.

 - Pedro M. P. Salomé, Bart Vermang, Rodrigo Ribeiro-Andrade, Jennifer P. Teixeira, José M. V. Cunha, Manuel J. Mendes, Sirazul Haque, Jêrome Borme, Hugo Águas, Elvira Fortunato, Rodrigo Martins, Juan C. González, Joaquim P. Leitão, Paulo A. Fernandes, Marika Edoff and Sascha Sadewasser

 Passivation of Interfaces in Thin Film Solar Cells: Understanding the Effects of a Nanostructured Rear Point Contact Layer

 Advanced Materials Interfaces, Volume 5, Issue 2, January 23, 2018